 Data Privacy Notice for the Passport Service

-The following data is specific information in relation to the personal data processed for the purpose of assessing passport applications.
+The following data is specific information in relation to the personal data processed for the purpose of assessing passport applications, provision of customer care in relation to passport applications and the issuance of passports.

 The personal data is being collected/processed for the purpose of verifying the identity and Irish citizenship of the applicant, and issuing passports in line with the Passports Act 2008.

 The Department’s legal basis for processing the personal data of applicants is provided for by the Passports Act 2008, as amended.
 The Department has also identified Article 6(1)(e) of the GDPR and Section 38(1)(a) of the Data Protection Act 2018 as lawful bases for processing personal data.

 Transferred outside the EU:

 No data is transferred outside the EU save in the circumstances outlined in this policy below.

 The data collected for this purpose will be held by the Department only as long as there is a business need to do so in line with the purpose(s) for which it was collected.
 In the case of passport issuance, the data will be held for 15 years after the date of issuance (the validity of the passport plus five years).
 After this time it will be marked for destruction and will be destroyed in line with internal guidelines or guidelines for destruction received from the National Archives Office.
 A minimum amount of personal data is held beyond this period for the purpose of fraud prevention in order to maintain the integrity of the system for issuing passports.

 Data provision being statutory or contractual obligation:

 The data provided for the purpose of issuing a passport is being requested under the requirements of Section 8(1) of the Passport Act 2008, as amended, and if the citizen chooses not to provide this information their application for a passport cannot proceed.
 The Department retains the right to ask for additional documentation as per Section 7(2) of the Passports Act 2008, as amended.

 Automated Decision Making: